teaching-repositories/sim-lab/docs/index.md

 - [Learn more about the Resource Fluctuations Simulation](./resource_fluctuations.md)

+### Modelling Market Dynamics

+Each model incorporates different aspects of market behavior and is linked to classical and traditional models in economics and finance.
+See [Modelling Market Dynamics](./modelling_market_dynamics.md)

 ## Getting Started

 To get started with using these simulations, visit our [Getting Started](./getting_started.md) guide which will help you set up and run your first simulations.